 The band had two different lineups over the years, with Adam Ant (born Stuart Leslie Goddard) at the helm of both incarnations.
 Back in 1975, Ant played bass in Bazooka Joe, the band who headlined the Sex Pistols’ first show, but he soon left to start his own group.
-Originally called The B-Sides, it wasn’t long until the band renamed as The Ants, eventually becoming known as Adam & the Ants.
+Originally called The B-Sides, it wasn’t long until the band was renamed as The Ants, eventually becoming known as Adam & the Ants.

 The band made their radio debut on John Peel’s influential radio show in 1978 but proved unpopular with the music press, signing to Decca Records, releasing their debut single Young Parisians and being dropped just a year later.
 Luckily they were soon picked up by Do It Records, who released the band’s debut album Dirk Wears White Sox.